nogibjj/IDS706-MiniProject2-Pandas/README.md

 > Duke University IDS 706 Weekly Mini Project 2

-This create a descriptive statistics script using Pandas and display basic information about the data set.
+This create a descriptive statistics script using Pandas and display basic information about the data set as well as filter the salary that larger than 60000.

 ![img_2.png](img_2.png)